magnusapaulsen/supply-scrubber/README.md

 A Python program leveraging pdfplumber and RegEx to parse PDF supply sheets, generating an overview of cleaning and restocking tasks for an AirBnB business.

 ## Features
-- Extracts due dates, addresses, task names, and supply quantities from PDF files.
+- Extracts apartment names, addresses, task names, dates, supply quantities and number of guests from PDF files.
-- Aggregates supplies by date and creates a markdown table overview.
+- Creates an overview for each wash in a month.
-- Ignores non-supply data (e.g., "Amount of Guests").
+- Creates a monthly overview for each apartment.
-- Outputs results to console and optionally saves to a CSV file.
+- Saves result to JSON-files.

 ## Installation